 Most introverts hate small talk.
 They would much rather have a meaningful conversation.
 Conversely, they can also feel pressured to reveal more about themselves than they would like in social situations.
 This makes most small talk topics a nightmare for introverts.

-However, small talk is often an essential part of getting to know people better.
-Luckily, there are small talk topics that can help to foster a connection without being dull, awkward or infuriating.
+However, small talk is often an essential part of getting to know people better, and there are topics that can help to foster a connection without being dull, awkward or infuriating.

 Introverts are generally not that interested in materialistic conversations about how much people earn or how much their car costs.
 Nothing bores an introvert more than hearing about someone’s designer wardrobe or how much they spent on their latest trip.